 Consider this quote from the first paragraph of the great historian’s Conspiracy of Catiline:

 Does this sound like someone who thought character was not important?
-Who can fail to be inspired by such beautiful language?
+Who, other than an unfeeling dolt, could fail to be inspired by such luminous diction?

 Character was important to the ancients even in areas where would not expect, such as rhetoric and medicine.
 Consider Quintilian.
 He spends a whole section in his treatise on oratory (Institutio Oratoria XII.5) to the importance of character.
 You should go and read it, since evidently you know nothing of these matters.
 In the same book, he also discusses how a knowledge of philosophy and history are also important.
 I spend a lot of time in my books and on my blog discussing these things.

 Even the practice of medicine needed good character, according to Galen.
 In his aptly-named treatise Quod optimus medicus sit quoque philosophus (The Best Doctor Is Also A Philosopher) he tells us:

 For if in order to discover the nature of the body, the differentiae of diseases and the indications for cures, it is appropriate for him to be practiced in logic, and to stay diligent in the practice of these things, to despise money, and to exercise self-control.[I.60K]

 Character matters in everything, Ms. Zuckerberg, and it affects everything.
 And this is why I focus on it in my books.
 If you had a more expansive soul and were possessed of deeper life experiences you might know this.
 And this really is the heart of the matter.
 It is an incontestable fact that a diligent study of the classical texts and languages promotes civic virtue, moral excellence, and a deeper connection with the continuity of history.
 For you to be unaware of this is shameful.